bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/linking_execution.md

 debugging a lot easier, as you don't have to deal with async programming and the specialties of exception handling with tasks.

-Please note: In the background, the data flow is always executed asynchronous!
+*Note*: In the background, the data flow is always executed asynchronous!
 The underlying data flow engine is based on `Microsoft.TPL.Dataflow`.
-ETLBox will wrap this behavior into synchronous methods.
+ETLBox will wrap this behavior into synchronous method calls.

+*Note*: Starting with version 2.3.0, the Execute() on any source is a replace for the Network.Execute(comp) call.
+It will trigger all sources in the network to post their data and will also wait for all destinations.
+If you want to have a source to post all data into the network and then return use the Post() method instead.

 ### Example sync execution